eloqdata/eloqdoc/docs/configuration-description.md

 Default: 8000
 Desc: Memory limit.
 Set it to no more than 80% memory of your hardware.

+#### storage.eloq.txService.rangeSliceMemoryLimitPercent

+Type: Number
+Required: False
+Accepted Values: 1 - 100
+Default: Conditional (20% if key cache enabled, 10% otherwise)
+Desc: Percentage of node memory to use for range slice memory limit.
+This controls the maximum memory that can be allocated for range slices info in the table ranges heap.
+If not specified, defaults to 20% when key cache is enabled and MVCC is disabled, otherwise defaults to 10%.

 #### storage.eloq.txService.enableIOuring

 Type: Boolean